 The Long Answer

 Area Majority – Players score points based on the amount of control they have in an area.
 The player with the most pieces/units in an area is awarded the most points.
-Players in second, third, etc. place often also get points, though less than the player in first.
+Players in second, third, etc., often also get points, though less than the player in first.
 To me, this is a very different style of game to Area Control games.
 The best example of this has been and may always be El Grande.

 Chit Wargames – See Hex and Counter.

 Drafting – Players are given a selection of things.
 They pick one and then pass the rest on to another player.
-This can include drafting done before the game, as you often see in Magic The Gathering or could be the main point of the game, like in Medieval Academy.
+This can include drafting done before the game, as you often see in Magic The Gathering, or it could be the main point of the game, like in Medieval Academy.

-Deck Construction – Players assemble a deck of cards before the game begins then use the deck they constructed to play the full game.
+Deck Construction – Players assemble a deck of cards before the game begins and then use the deck they constructed to play the full game.
 Magic the Gathering is THE deck construction game.
 Not to be confused with Deck Building.

 Deck Improvement – See Deck Building.
-When players start with a bad deck and add more cards through play.
+When players start with a deck and add more cards through play.